 How we help your child

 Form teachers work closely with the Senior Management team.
-Mr Milnes, our Deputy Head, has overall responsibility for the pastoral care of children in Years 3-6, Mrs Bailey, Assistant Head (Infants) oversees Years 1-2 and Mrs Hampson, Foundation Stage Co-ordinator has responsibility for children in Reception and Nursery.
+Mr Milnes, our Deputy Head, has overall responsibility for the pastoral care of children in years three-six, Mrs Bailey, Assistant Head (Infants) oversees years one-two and Mrs Hampson, Foundation Stage Co-ordinator has responsibility for children in Reception and Pre-Reception.

 Assemblies and Form Periods